YoSev/private-ghp/README.md

 - Third, execute the binary or docker image
   - ./prviate-ghp --config=\<path_to_config\>

+## localhost as domain does not work
+localhost does **not work** as the app uses cross origin resource sharing which is not applied to localhost. \
+You need to use a [FQDN](https://en.wikipedia.org/wiki/Fully_qualified_domain_name) like local.host to work.

 ## Architecture

 This is a high level explanation of how this project works.